tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 ```

 With --use-conda option, the pipeline will create environments to run rules based on .yaml files in env/.
 The --use-singulairty option applies only to DFilter peak caller.
-The singularity container which holds a virtual environment of Ubuntu with DFilter was no longer available due to the singularity hub site being down.
+The singularity container which holds a virtual environment of Ubuntu with DFilter was no longer available from the original pipeline due to the singularity hub site being down.
 The image has been saved and put into a shared enviroment and is now called explicitly in the src/peakcalling.smk file.
-The --singularity-args allows singularity image to be in the correct enviroment (/DATA/YOUR_USER_NAME).
+The --singularity-args allows pipeline to identify the singularity image to be in the correct enviroment.

 Note that the pipeline assumes that there is the following three files available at the location where the pipeline is executed.
 A set of example files is included with the repository: